 Award-winning journalist and author of F-Bomb: Dispatches from the War on Feminism, Lauren McKeon examines the varied ways in which our institutions are designed to keep women and other marginalized genders at a disadvantage and shows us why we need more than parity, visible diversity, and lone female CEOs to change this power game.
 She talks to people doing power differently in a variety of sectors and uncovers new models of power.
 And as the toxic, divisive, and hyper-masculine style of leadership gains ground, she underscores why it’s time to stop playing by the rules of a rigged game.

 About the Author

 LAUREN MCKEON’s critically acclaimed first book, F-Bomb: Dispatches from the War on Feminism, was a finalist for the Kobo Emerging Writer Prize and was selected by the Hill Times as a book of the year and by the Feminist Book Club as one of their top five feminist books ever.
 McKeon is the winner of several National Magazine Awards, including a Gold in the Personal Journalism category.
-Her writing has appeared in Hazlitt, Flare, Reader’s Digest, and Best Canadian Essays 2017, on TVO.org, and in the book Whatever Gets You Through: Twelve Survivors on Life After Sexual Assault.
+Her writing has appeared in Hazlitt, Flare, Chatelaine, and Best Canadian Essays, on TVO.org, and in the book Whatever Gets You Through: Twelve Survivors on Life After Sexual Assault.
 McKeon has taught long-form writing at Humber College and holds an M.F.A. in Creative Nonfiction from the University of King’s College.
-She was the editor of This Magazine from 2011 to 2016 and the digital editor at The Walrus from 2017 to 2020, and she is currently a contributing editor at Toronto Life and the digital editor at The Walrus.
+She was the editor of This Magazine from 2011 to 2016 and the digital editor at The Walrus from 2017 to 2020, and she is currently a contributing editor at Toronto Life and the deputy editor of Reader’s Digest.

 Awards and Praise